jdc136/Project-Euler-Algorithms/README.md

 ### Problem Ten
 This one was quite easy for me, enough so that there isn't much to say.
 I used the primality test I've seen before in *Algorithms* by Sedgewick.

+### Problem Twelve
+I took a look at this one, and was able to break it down pretty quickly for smaller numbers.
+Running it for some number that had 500 divisors eluded me, however (code was running for about five minutes before I stopped it).
+About a week later, I was trying some kata on [Codewars.com](www.codewars.com).
+In trying to find a performant solution for that kata, I came across [this lovely answer on Stack Exchange](https://codereview.stackexchange.com/questions/237416/c-code-to-find-all-divisors-of-an-integer).
+After plugging that into the `GetNumOfFactors` method, I was able to quickly get the answer!